-Have the group break up into individuals and work on the Connect activity on their own.
+Have the class break up into individuals and work on the Connect activity on their own.

-- Have them answer each question or statement in the activity on page 40. - Pair the young people up to share their answers. - Have each person share with the group, as appropriate, something about their partner's experience.
+- Have them answer each question or statement. - Pair students up to share their answers. - Have each person share with the class, as appropriate, something about their partner's experience.

-Catechist Background
+Teacher Background

 Many people in the early Church suffered and were killed for their faith.
 Among them were Saint Peter, Saint Paul, Saints Perpetua and Felicity, and countless others persecuted under Roman rule.
 Throughout the centuries, and in all parts of the world, holy people have given up their lives for the faith.
 Unfortunately, persecution of followers of Christ is not a thing of a bygone era.
 In fact, recent years have seen a dramatic increase in the persecution of Christians.
 In numerous countries in the Middle East, Africa, and Asia, where Christians are often a minority, they suffer what is at times extreme oppression, mistreatment, and even death for their faith.
-Talk with your group about the plight of persecuted Christians in the world today.
-Provide specific examples of countries where this takes place, or have the young people conduct research on the subject and share their findings.
+Talk with your students about the plight of persecuted Christians in the world today.
+Provide specific examples of countries where this takes place, or have the students conduct research on the subject and share their findings with the class.